ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/create_successful_stories.md

 *   Stories must be valid AMP.
 You can test yours in the [AMP validator](https://validator.ampproject.org/).
-*   [Metadata attributes](https://amp.dev/documentation/components/amp-story/#metadata-guidelines) ensure your story is working as intended.
+*   [Metadata attributes](../../components/amp-story/#metadata-guidelines) ensure your story is defined well.
 Check that your story has them setup correctly.
 *   Configure you [structured data ](https://developers.google.com/search/docs/guides/sd-policies)so that interested readers can find your story!
 *   Clearly label sponsored content.
 Any and all paid or affiliated links require the [nofollow](https://support.google.com/webmasters/answer/96569?hl=en) attribute.